You are here

 How we created our indicators

-Read our technical annex to find out how we built the indicators, what data we used and what period it covers.
+The technical annex out how we built the indicators, what data we used and what period it covers.

 Download the profile for your area